secretGeek/ok-ps/README.md

 each line either:

-- starts with a '#' character - indicating it is a comment. (can be preceeded by whitespace - spaces, tabs etc.)
+- starts with a '#' character - indicating it is a comment. (can be preceeded by whitespace - spaces, tabs etc.) for example:

+        # This is a comment

-- or starts with a "command name" followed by a colon.
-A command name followed by a colon is currently identified by this regex:
+- or starts with a "command name" followed by a colon, followed by a powershell one-liner.
+For example:

+        build: .\build.ps1   # call `ok build` to run the command `.\build.ps1`

+  - "A command name followed by a colon" is identified by this regex:

         [regex]$rx = "^[ `t]*(?<commandName>[A-Za-z_][A-Za-z0-9-_.]*)[ `t]*\:(?<commandText>.*)$";

-- or matched neither of the above... in which case it is treated as a command. (like the command above, but with a number as its name.)
+- Or, if it matches neither of the above, it is treated as a pure powershell command. i.e. a powershell one liner. e.g.

+        .\build.ps1 # execute this by calling `ok 1` (assuming it is the 1st line)

+So there are two basic types of commands: named commands, and numbered commands.
+In fact, all commands are numbered, but if a command has a name, then the name is shown instead of the number.

+For example, if this was your `.ok` file:

+    build: build.ps1 # builds the project
+    deploy.ps1 # deploys the project
+    commit: commit_push.ps1 $arg[0]

+Calling `ok` it would be displayed like this:

+	build: build.ps1 # builds the project
+		2: deploy.ps1 # deploys the project
+		3: commit: commit_push.ps1 $arg[0]

+And the first line could be called either with `ok build` or `ok 1`.

 -----